UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 - Permissions

-## What is a service principal name
+## What is a service principal name?

 An Azure service principal name (SPN) is a security identity used by user-created applications, services, and automation tools to access specific Azure resources.
 Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions.
 It only needs to be able to do specific things, unlike a general user identity.
 It improves security if you grant it only the minimum permissions level needed to perform its management tasks.